leechris22/Multi-Agent-Movement/ReadMe.txt

 To avoid a group of agents, the Cone Check or CollisionPrediction algorithms were added as extra behaviors for Flock.
-The Cone Check does the dot product calculation, then calls Evade on the target.
-For multiple targets, the cone check only calls Evade on the closest one.
+The Cone Check does the dot product calculation, then calls Separate on the target.
+For multiple targets, the cone check only calls Separate on the closest one.

 Cone Check: Threshold = 2
-Evade: Max Prediction = 1
-Collision Prediction: Radius = 3
+Collision Prediction: Radius = 1

 - An invisible lead uses the Path Following behavior to follow a path.
 - The Flocking behavior calls Pursue on this lead.
 This allows the Boids to follow the path as a group
 - The Flocking behaviors and weights are:

+Separate - 3
+Arrive - 0.5
+Velocity Match - 1
-Pursue - 3
+Pursue - 2
 Face - 1
-Separate - 5
-Arrive - 1
-Velocity Match - 1
 Cone Check- 2
-Collision Prediction - 2
+Collision Prediction - 1

 - The last two behaviors are toggled false, but can be set to true using Q or E.
 - Even with the collision prevention behaviors, the Boids tend to collide with each other a lot.
-- Many values have been tested, but there will usually be one or two Boids that get stuck together.
+- The Collision Prediction behavior seems to perform better than the Cone Check behavior.

 ***Part 3***